roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-16 ****** byHiddenDevil_© "Yes…yes…yes!"
+===

+"Yes…yes…yes!"
 Trisha's whimpers were rhythmic as she felt his grip tighten even more around her little waist, pulling her body against him, sending her sliding across the slick table as he pounded into her.
 Her slender, outstretched legs were now rocking in the air, her heels swinging.
 Her perky tits were flopping on her arched chest as she slid back and forth on the table, her petite figure being yanked by the man, her pussy stuffed and filled by his throbbing cock.

  "Oh fuck…oh yeah…she's so fucking tight…so tight…" The man was lost in the pleasure of plunging into Trisha, his moans a stream of subconscious words, mixing with the cheerleader's own wails and the sound of his hips colliding with hers, of his balls slapping the mound of her cunt as he drilled into her.
 Trisha had titled her head back and closed her eyes, relishing the feeling of his hard cock inside of her, feeling his harsh grip around her waist as he thrust against her hips.
 In an instant, she had forgotten about the pain in her pinned arms, about the discomfort of the hard wood on her smooth skin.
 All she could feel now was her own lust, coursing through her trembling body, and the lust of the man pounding her hard and fast.